Viscoelastic dynamics of a soft strip subject to a large deformation: Introduction

 These characteristics can be illustrated using a model system.
 Here, we consider a simple strip.
 It is made of a commercially available silicone rubber, the Smooth On Ecoflex 00-30.
 Such elastomers consist of an entanglement of macromolecules connected together through the action of a cross-linking agent.
 Therefore, it is relevant to draw an analogy between their phenomenology and that of biological tissues.

 Just like biological tissues, silicone elastomers are expected to exhibit a hyperelastic behavior~\cite{treloar_2005,arrudaboyce_1993}.
 To verify it, we conducted a tensile test on an Ecoflex strip.
 Results, gathered in Figure~\ref{fig:Rheology}A, indicate that for a stretch ratio $\lambda$ (ratio of deformed to original length) larger than 1.5, the material response deviates from Hooke's law.
-This deviation can be captured using the 2-parameter Mooney-Rivlin model~\cite{mooney1940theory,rivlin1948large,beatty2001seven} which writes:
+This deviation can be captured using the 2-parameter incompressible Mooney-Rivlin model~\cite{mooney1940theory,rivlin1948large,beatty2001seven,puglisi_2016} which links the Cauchy stress $\sigma$ to the stretch ratio $\lambda$ as: